melc/catalog/README.md

 - Update external firewall by clicking on the AWS lightsail instance, then selecting the 'Networking' tab, and configuring the firewall to match the internal firewall settings above (123(UDP) and 2200(TCP));
-- Change the permission of ssh key pairs file to readonly on local machine
+- Change the permission of ssh key pairs file to readonly on host machine

     `chmod 600 </path/to/ssh key pairs>.pem`

-- Logon remote machine
+- Logon virtual machine

     `ssh -i </path/to/ssh key pairs>.pem -p 2200 ubuntu@<aws lightsail public ip>`

-### 3. Create New User *grader* With `sudo` Permission on Remote Machine
+### 3. Create New User *grader* With `sudo` Permission on Virtual Machine
 - Create a new user *grader*

     `sudo adduser grader`